 Hugging the Princes Highway, the charming village of Bodalla remains a dairying hub to this day.
 At its heart is the Bodalla Dairy Shed, a micro-dairy where you can sample ‘living’ milkshakes, gourmet cheeses and ice creams infused with native flavours (from Kakadu plum to lemon myrtle), cheesy toasties and more.
 Bodalla Dairy Shed also offers fresh ice cream tastings on Fridays and free live music on Sunday afternoons – check the website for the latest upcoming events.

-But that’s not the only reason to drop by Bodalla – especially if you’re peckish, as the village also has an excellent bakery, and an atmospheric café and restaurant called the Downward Dog serving a delicious range of dishes fusing local produce with flavours from around the world.
+But that’s not the only reason to drop by Bodalla – especially if you’re peckish, as the village also has an excellent bakery, and an atmospheric called 6&Out serving a delicious range of dishes fusing local produce with flavours from around the world.
 Opposite the Bodalla Dairy Shed is the Bodalla Pub, a characterful country pub with great-value bistro specials.

 Bodalla is also home to a clutch of quirky boutiques.
 Leave time to browse for antiques in Not a Bad Shop Bodalla, shop for handmade garments, jewellery and more at The Artisans Nest Gallery, stock up on incense and tie-dyed clothes at Hippie Sticks, and pick up some crystals at Dragonfly Dreams.